vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

     show chassis-ready

-If the response is :guilable:`yes`, you are ready to proceed with the configuration activities.
+If the response is :guilabel:`yes`, you are ready to proceed with the configuration activities.

 .. note:: While it is a security best practice to use SSH keys to authenticate